Difference between SCI Journals and SCIE Indexed Journals

 Disparities In Storage Mediums & Capacities

-When selecting journals for the Science Citation Index, researchers choose the best journals from each subject category and complement them with the best regional journals from each category to provide broad geographic and multidisciplinary coverage.
-Check for more Upcoming Conferences from our conference portal, The examination and endorsement of a journal for the Science Citation Index Expanded (SCIE) or the Science Citation Index (SCI) journal indexing databases are fundamentally identical with one significant difference.
+When selecting journals for the Science Citation Index, researchers choose the best journals from each subject category.
+And complement them with the best regional journals from each category to provide broad geographic and multidisciplinary coverage.
+Check for more Upcoming Conferences from our conference portal.
+The examination and endorsement of a journal for the SCIE or SCI journal indexing databases are identical, but there is one difference.

 This difference lies in the application of citation analysis to the journal.
 While each scientific journal in the database is covered by the Science Citation Index Expanded.
 And only journals with a relatively higher citation impact are selected for the Science Citation Index.
-In other words, the Science Citation Index (SCI) journal indexing database only encompasses the most cited and high-impact journals in each category.
-It is because of CD-ROMs and print media constraints that there is no distinction in the selection process for Science Citation Index (SCI) journals and Science Citation Index Expanded (SCIE) journals.
+The SCI journal indexing database only encompasses the most cited and high-impact journals in each category.
+Due to CD-ROMs and print media constraints there is no distinction in the selection process for SCI journals and SCIE journals.
 If you have any queries to publish in SCIE and SCI journals contact us for more queries.

 Please follow and like us: